Infinite-Code/dev-scripts/docker/skeleton/README.md

 ecs-cli up --keypair YOUR_AWS_KEY_PAIR --capability-iam --size 1 --instance-type t2.micro
 ```

-When you do any updates, you need to do the following:
+When you do any updates, you need to do the following (the scripts assumes you are using Python+Django):
 ```
 ./run-docker-compose-build PATH_TO_PYTHON_IN_VIRTUALENV